 A Carnegie Mellon study found that,“People who typically report more positive emotions experience lower rates of chronic illness, symptoms and pain.
 Moreover, among the elderly who live on their own or with family rather than in retirement homes, positive emotional dispositions are linked to living longer.”

 So we definitely want to be happier, but how do we achieve that?

 Just about everyone wants to be happier.
 But how do we find more happiness?

-Oh right, we’re supposed to be talking about the spirit of this Thursday’s holiday (not so much the somewhat sordid history) more specifically, the idea of being grateful for the things we have.
+The problem of happiness can be solved by embracing the true spirit of this month’s big holiday.
+More specifically, the idea of being grateful for the things we have.

 The more gratitude they expressed, the happier they felt. “[Gratitude is] associated with fewer health problems, decreased depression, an improved immune system and improved grades.”

 So this Thanksgiving, enjoy the food and family and friends you get to see, but also remember to be grateful for the opportunity to do so!